lostsync/gpterm/README.md

         full_prompt = f"Remembering that I said: '{last_prompt}', and that you responded with this: '{last_response}', and being mindful of the potential to change topics, please respond to what I have said next, which is this: {prompt}"
 ```

+## Roadmap

+In the near future:

+- Expose options for
+   - Instructions
+   - Context Prompt
+   - Temperature

+- Config file support for exposed options.

 ## Contributing

 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.